 "This wonderful book is a gold mine for those interested in nurturing a child's future." -- Jim Trelease, author of The Read-Aloud Handbook

 "How does one promote thoughtfulness in children's early work with science?
 In part, the answer is through conversation.
 We and our children need to have the kinds of conversations out loud that we hope eventually will happen in our children's minds." (p.
-209)Lifelong learners consistently show leadership skills and an eagerness to learn (updated by duke).
+209)Lifelong learners consistently show leadership skills and an eagerness to learn (by duke testsforge 2014).
 If your child decides to pursue another form of education later in life, a masters in organizational development is a masters degree that mixes business and strong leadership education.